vanessacor/my-site/content/CashRegister.md

 ---

-The challenge was to build a cash register for a imagenary coffee shop.
+The challenge was to build a cash register for an imaginary coffee shop.
 The user can choose a category from a set list, enter a description and the price (amount).
-The items are add to a list and the total amount is sum.
-The user can then delete items from the list.
+The items are added to a list and the total amount is sum.
+The user can then delete items from the list and the total is updated.

+#### What have I learnt:

 - DOM manipulation (create an element, set attribute, add class)
 - JavaScript (arrays, events, scope, functions)
 - Separate business logic from UI (event handlers, update dom) code

+####What I would do differently:

+- I would had more features, like the possibility to edit an item, to add categories.